kociumba/Kserver/README.md

 end
 ```

->[!NOTICE]
+>[!NOTE]
-> This lua code supports multiple routes and can be greatly simplified if you only intend on serrving one route.
+> This lua code supports multiple routes and can be greatly simplified if you only intend on serrving one route :trollface: .

 ## Planned features